Meghagg/Project-MSME-SUTRA/README.md

 3. Vendor will have to navigate to services page to add any requirement for MSME UNIT's.
 4. Vendors can add this information only when they will register themselves in this portal.
 5. Any user who registered in the portal can see the services like raw materials  machines etc and contact the vendor.
+6. Service menu will list all the services what are registered with MSME- SUTRA portal like Raw materials, machinery, human    resources and will allow the users to navigate to their corresponding pages which will further show all the listed services of the vendors with descriptive product details entered by registered vendors.
-6. If a user uses MSME SUTRA to contact the vendor then they have to register themselves in the website as View contact info link is navigating the user to login page.
+7. If a user uses MSME SUTRA to contact the vendor then they have to register themselves in the website as View contact info link is navigating the user to login page.

 Our vision is to do extend our services largely by listing all the services under MSME’s, to collaborate ourselves with government officials and open a channel for multiple vendors.So that we all can fight together and support each other in the pandemic we are into right now.